LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 {: .callout}
 <!-- hm, reminds me of MARC -->

-From within the `data/` directory, we can count the contents of the files.

 The Unix command for counting is `wc`.
 The flag `-w` combined with `wc` instructs the computer to print a word count,